Getting To Know God

 God is absolute truth, and a life in the spirit is an eternal search for this higher truth.
 Spiritual beings live truthful lives because truth is a divine reality permeating the entire spiritual universe.

 How can we know any truth about spirituality, or even religion?
-When it comes to the physical world, scientific fact, reason, and logic are practical ways to assess truth.
-But when it comes to spiritual truth, we find that experience, judgment, wisdom, and insight provide the best answers.
+In the physical world, scientific facts, reason, and logic are practical ways to assess truth.
+But when it comes to spiritual truth, experience, judgment, wisdom, and insight provide the best answers.

 Living truth is dynamic and can only enjoy an experiential existence in the human mind.